• Monday 8 September

 14:15 - 15:45

-Browse our Poster Gallery to see who will present – on-site and virtually – and get in touch with your fellow scientists to discuss your and their latest research projects in front of the poster.
+Browse our Poster Gallery to see who will present and get in touch with your fellow scientists to discuss your and their latest research projects in front of the poster.

 • Closing session